Consensys/doc.goquorum/docs/Tutorials/Creating-A-Network-From-Scratch.md

     > exit
     ```

-1. Start your node by first creating a script as previous step and changing the ports you are going to use for Devp2p and raft.
+1. Start your node by first creating a script as previous step and changing the ports you are going to use for Devp2p and Raft.

     ```bash
      cp startnode1.sh startnode2.sh